-- The Academic Fieldwork Coordinator (AFWC) reviews the students' SEFWE as part of the Annual Program Evaluation Review. - The SEFWE is scanned and kept electronically in the Fieldwork Site folder and the student record. - The student will not receive a grade for the fieldwork experience until the SEFWE is returned to the AFWC.
+- The Academic Fieldwork Coordinator (AFWC) and MSOT department chair reviews the students' SEFWE as part of the Annual Program Evaluation Review. - The SEFWE is scanned and kept electronically in the Fieldwork Site folder and the student record. - The student will not receive a grade for the fieldwork experience until the SEFWE is returned to the AFWC.